 Show – Translators will translate each duplicate separately

 This option is enabled by default.
 Use it when duplicates are used in a different context and thus should be translated differently.

 Duplicates will be shown in the Editor but will be auto-translated once the source string is translated.
 This option is used in rare cases when some duplicates need to have unique translations and the others should be auto-translated.

 Note: If the master string has no translations, duplicates won’t be auto-translated.

-Show (recommended for versions) – duplicates will be hidden between versions
+Show within a version branch – duplicates will be hidden only between version branches

 All the duplicates within your master branch will be visible and translated separately.
 The duplicates in the version branches will be hidden and auto-translated.